-The Letter of Intent should outline career goals, how a PhD in Aging and Health will help achieve those goals, and general area of research interest.
+The statement of interest should outline career goals, how a PhD in Aging and Health will help achieve those goals, and general area of research interest.
 If an applicant has reached out to a faculty member in the department for potential supervision, this information should be included.
-Submitted directly to the Graduate Assistant – firstname.lastname@example.org.

 Tuition and Fees

 Information on tuition, the program fee and other fees are available through Queen’s University Office of the University Registrar website.

 How to Apply?